TritonDataCenter/rfd/rfd/0174/README.md

 ```
 1. Run `zpool import` on the data zpool residing on the iscsi targets.
 2a.
 If the import succeeds, the machine becomes the active server.
 It starts
-    the heartbeat responder and boots the storage zone.
+    the heartbeat responder and boots the `mako` storage zone.
 2b.
 If the import fails because the zpool is already active on the other host,
     the machine becomes the passive server.
 The service starts the heartbeater
     using the IP address from the `/zones/stg/twin` file and blocks until the